winfrednyoroka/Imagedata_augmentation_analysis/README.md

 ## Data availability
 The data used in this work are found ...
+We have used inbuilt scikit-image dataset, specifically skin to demonstrate the data augmentation.

 ## Usage
 To use this you need to ...